- About Us

 Meet Jon Cloutier, President & Founder

-“If I was King for a day, I would require everyone to be CPR/AED trained in order to graduate high school, obtain a driver’s license, or take their newborn baby home from the hospital” says Jon Cloutier, President and Founder of LifeMed Safety, Inc.® Cloutier has been saving lives throughout his career, and is passionate about teaching the public about sudden cardiac arrest, CPR, AEDs, and how to strengthen each community’s ability to recognize and respond quickly to cardiac arrest.
+“If I was King of the World, I would require everyone to be CPR/AED trained in order to graduate high school, obtain a driver’s license, or take their newborn baby home from the hospital” says Jon Cloutier, President and Founder of LifeMed Safety, Inc.® Cloutier has been saving lives throughout his career, and is passionate about teaching the public about sudden cardiac arrest, CPR, AEDs, and how to strengthen each community’s ability to recognize and respond quickly to cardiac arrest.
 “Sudden cardiac arrest is a major problem and a true public health dilemma,” he says.

-Cloutier began LifeMed Safety by distributing AEDs, and soon expanded and offered more products and services related to sudden cardiac arrest/resuscitation and that add value for customers.
+In 2013, Cloutier began LifeMed Safety by distributing AEDs from his dining room, and soon expanded and offered more products and services related to sudden cardiac arrest/resuscitation and that add value for customers.
 This new direction provided a perfect opportunity to combine his past experience into a business that works directly with the public again.
 “I’m a healthcare provider with a business background,” says Cloutier.
-“My office is in the field working with the public to save lives, not inside a cubicle mulling over metrics and spreadsheets.”
+“My office is out in the field working with the public to save lives, not inside a cubicle mulling over metrics and spreadsheets.”

 Now, with LifeMed Safety, Cloutier has successfully blended his expertise and is able to return to his first passion – public service.
 Having noted a significant lack of customer service when selling medical devices, he zeroed in on a real need in the industry.
 LifeMed Safety offers a business model that goes well beyond a simple sale.
-By incorporating education, training, responsive customer service, and field technical service his new company serves a unique niche in the market.
+By incorporating education, training, and responsive customer service, his company serves a unique niche in the market.
 “Cardiac arrest is a sensitive and important issue that effects every community,” Cloutier states.
 “I want to help people through education and by doing things the right way.
-We go beyond just AED sales.
-We offer education, preventative maintenance, community AED management programs, and above all – service.”
+We go beyond just the sale of an AED.
+We offer suggestions from best practices, training & education, AED management programs, technical support and above all – service.”
 Cloutier stresses the importance of expanding and improving your community's "Systems of Care."
 “This is about "Neighbors Saving Neighbors™,” he says.
 “What I value most is the partnerships and friendships we are creating with customers, suppliers, and colleagues.
 We are helping everyday people save lives every day.”

 Email - firstname.lastname@example.org